 This rationale disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.
 To date, Maryland has not made a distinction in how it handles cases involving single and multi-member LLCs.
 However, this is an evolving area of law.

-To obtain the fullest limited of liability limited liability possible in all states, an LLC should have at least two members.
+If you are concerned about liability protection from personal creditors, your LLC should have at least two members.
 The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in Maryland even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in Maryland, you could form an LLC in Nevada because it has a more favorable LLC law.
 Doing so will not save you Maryland state taxes because your LLC will have to qualify to do business in Maryland and pay the same taxes as a Maryland LLC.
-However, the formation state’s LLC law will govern your LLC.
-Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in your home state.
+However, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in your home state.

 So, should you shop around for the state that provides the most limited liability to LLC owners?
 If limiting liability is extremely important to you and your state has an unfavorable law, you may want to consider forming your LLC in another state.
 However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
 Moreover, there is no guarantee that Maryland courts will always apply the law of the state where you formed your LLC.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.